Australia's Largest Specialist Personal Injury Firm

 How is pain and suffering calculated?

 Pain and suffering payouts are based on how much you’ve been impacted compared to the ‘most extreme case’ (MEC).
 MEC is considered the worst possible scenario and can be difficult to define.
-It considers how an injury would have the biggest impact on someone’s life overall, and factors in considerations like age, type of injury, and how your life will be affected by your injuries.
+It considers how an injury would have the biggest impact on someone’s life overall, and factors like age, type of injury, and how your life will be affected by your injuries.

 The calculation of pain and suffering payouts is subjective, so it’s critical to have a lawyer on your side who will get to know your circumstances and make the strongest possible case on your behalf.

 At Law Partners, we’ll take time to get to know you personally.
-This means that we can represent the full physical, social, and emotional impact of your injury when we make your claim.
+This means that we represent the full physical, social, and emotional impact of your injury when we make your claim.
 We win over 99% of our cases and pride ourselves on winning the maximum lump sum payout for our clients.

 Percentage of Most Extreme Case (MEC)Entitlement*